 Towards that end, I have conducted formative interviews with women in community correction settings (WICCs) in Alabama (n=21), and with community corrections, courts, and behavioral health providers (n=20).
 Results underscore the existence of highly concentrated HIV risks experienced by WICCs and high levels of stigma-related views held by providers.
 Although WICCs were randomly selected and substance misuse, mental health, and sexual risk behaviors were not inclusion criteria, 1) 14 of 15 reported recent, current illicit substance use (e.g., crystal methamphetamine, Adderall) and/or sale; 2) 60% reported initial but unsustained mental health treatment; 3) 50% reported coerced and/or willing PrEP-less, condomless sex; 4) 25% reported engaging in survival sex; and 5) none were aware of the existence of medication that can help prevent HIV despite routine, self-initiated visits to medical providers.
 A third of White providers interviewed espoused race-related stigma and/or biases and the number one service gap identified was HIV/STI prevention services.
 Among ten providers who reported having direct experience implementing HIV and other behavioral health EBIs in their settings, 75% reported implementing EBIs with little to no fidelity; 50% of the reasons for non-fidelity was attributed to region specific barriers (e.g., transportation / WIFI deserts; religious, racial, and other stigmatized views held by co-facilitators and organizational leadership.

 As noted, in Alabama, social and structural determinants of health and cultural and contextual HIV/STI risks faced by low-income women in community corrections who experience co-occurring substance use, depression and other common mental health disorders include: 1) mental health, substance use and HIV-related stigma; 2) systemic criminal legal system, religious, and medical-related racism; 3) low rates of pre-exposure prophylaxis (PrEP) promotion and medications for opioid use disorder treatment by medical providers, attributed in part to among the highest levels of enacted religious and political conservatism in the nation; and 4) health/behavioral health, Wi-Fi, and transportation deserts.
 These SDoH and C+C risks serve to undermine motivation for HIV, substance use, and mental health treatment, and sustained treatment engagement among those who initiate care.
 Yet, evidence-based HIV prevention strategies designed specifically for women who misuse substances in the Deep South are largely lacking.
 There are also no HIV prevention interventions in the nation designed for women in community corrections who use substances that simultaneously addresses depression and other CMHDs.
 This despite the fact depression and substance misuse comorbidity has been identified as a significant pathway of HIV risk.
-These separate behavioral health epidemics, disproportionately experienced in low-income women residing in the Deep South, are believed to deleteriously combine with escalating effect to result an increased exposure to HIV and other sexually transmitted infections (STIs).
+These separate behavioral health epidemics, disproportionately experienced in low-income women residing in the Deep South, are believed to deleteriously combine with escalating effect to result in increased exposure to HIV and other sexually transmitted infections (STIs).
 Depression also significantly moderates the effectiveness of evidence-based HIV interventions, pointing to a need for integrated HIV and depression prevention efforts.

 Only one evidence-based intervention exists that holds promise in meeting this need.
-An app- and group-based multi-media intervention delivered in concert with pre- and post-test counseling, testing, treatment, and referrals, the Women on the Road to Health (WORTH) intervention developed with funding from the National Institutes of Health, increases PrEP awareness, PrEP and ART uptake, and decreases substance use and a host of other comorbid HIV-related behavioral health risks.
-I have led and co-led two WORTH adaptation efforts to date (for Black women in community corrections and for women recently released from incarceration).
-I am also in the process of adapting WORTH with women in community corrections in the Deep South serving as empowered health equity partners.
+An app- and group-based multi-media intervention delivered in concert with pre- and post-test counseling, testing, treatment, and referrals, the Women on the Road to Health (WORTH) intervention developed with funding from the National Institutes of Health, increases PrEP awareness, PrEP, and ART uptake, and decreases substance use and a host of other comorbid HIV-related behavioral health risks.
+I have led and co-led two WORTH adaptation efforts to date (for Black women in community corrections and women recently released from incarceration).
+I am also in the process of adapting WORTH with women in community corrections in the Deep South, serving as empowered health equity partners.
 Funded through an Ending the HIV Epidemic NIH supplement received from the Center for AIDS Research at the University of Alabama at Birmingham, the newly adapted intervention will address Deep South-specific S+SDoH and C+C risks.

 Honorees selected for the Health Innovators to Watch Awards come from across the globe, representing health and healthcare innovation in traditional public health fields, research, academia, architecture, and more.
 In addition, innovators are intentionally diverse in backgrounds, from public health founders and co-founders, inventors, national and international leaders, directors, researchers, academicians, and curriculum developers